 INTJs are higher on Openness to Experience

-Based on their high openness, INTJs tend to be highly imaginative, curious, have diverse intellectual and artistic interests, and are more likely to have unconventional habits, ideas, or beliefs.
+So, INTJs tend to be highly imaginative, curious, have diverse intellectual and artistic interests, and are more likely to have unconventional habits, ideas, or beliefs.

 INTJs are higher on Conscientiousness

-INTJs are often highly conscientious, and Conscientiousness relates to planning, self-discipline, impulsivity, and tendency to follow socially accepted norms and rules.
+Conscientiousness describes your planning, impulsivity, and tendency to follow socially accepted norms and rules.

 INTJs are lower on Extraversion

-INTJs are lower on Agreeableness
+INTJs are usually lower on Agreeableness

 INTJs vary widely on Neuroticism